Free, industry leading educational resources

 Legal compliance and risk management

-Running a fleet – if not done properly – can be a legal minefield.
-It’s vital that you understand what’s expected of you/your company/your drivers, and know what to do in order to fulfil those obligations.
+Running a fleet can be a legal minefield.
+It’s vital that you understand what’s expected of you, your company and your staff, and to know what to do in order to fulfil those obligations.